OPIOID EPIDEMIC

 Coal and coal miners have powered Kentucky’s economy and the nation’s growth for over 200 years.
 But environmental concerns are forcing us to look at the future of energy differently.
 Kentuckians cannot ignore the future, and we need to prepare.
 The United States owes Kentucky and other coal-producing regions major investments in new technology, education, and employment opportunities to meet our energy needs for generations to come.

 Kentucky has shown its resilience and ability to transition from legacy industries in the past.
-Matt will fight in D.C. to get Kentucky miners and mining communities what they have earned and assure that no Kentucky community is left behind as our energy sources and needs change.
+Matt will fight to get Kentucky miners and mining communities what they have earned and assure that no Kentucky community is left behind as our energy sources and needs change.

 INFRASTRUCTURE